Gung Ho (film): Soundtrack

 The film's score was composed and orchestrated by Thomas Newman and features the songs "Don't Get Me Wrong" by The Pretenders, "Tuff Enuff" by The Fabulous Thunderbirds, "Breakin' the Ice" by Martha Wash, "Working Class Man" by Jimmy Barnes, "Can't Wait Another Minute" by Five Star, and "We're Not Gonna Take It" by Twisted Sister.

 Reception

 On Rotten Tomatoes the film has a 39% rating based on reviews from 23 critics.
 On Metacritic it has a score of 48% based on reviews from 9 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

+Critical response

 Vincent Canby of The New York Times wrote: "It's more cheerful than funny, and so insistently ungrudging about Americans and Japanese alike that its satire cuts like a wet sponge."
 Gene Siskel of the Chicago Tribune gave it a positive review and wrote: "The film would be funnier and more provocative if it took a stronger stand on one side or the other, but Howard chooses to hedge his bets, selecting an ending that celebrates brotherhood more than the strongly hinted- at notion that American workers would do well to get off their featherbedding backs."